 - 1 cup raisins

-Turn your oven on to 425 F (200 C, Gas Mark 7) now with the loaf in the oven.
-We do this so as to not disturb it once it has risen as it can fall very easily if moved.
-Bake for 20 to 30 minutes or until top is golden brown.
-Brush with egg white at the 20 minute mark to give the top a polished finish and bake until golden.
-Serve with butter or ricotta and enjoy!
+- Turn your oven on to 400 F (200 C, Gas Mark 6) now with the loaves in the oven.
+We do this so as to not disturb them once they have risen as the dough can fall very easily if moved.

-If you’re planning to use this as a gift, it’s a lovely finishing touch to wrap it in cellophane and tie the top shut with a ribbon.
+If you’re planning to use these as small gifts or stocking stuffers, it’s a nice finishing touch to wrap them in cellophane and tie the top shut with a ribbon making the whole package both delicious and adorable.

 Buon Natale!
 Good eating to you…